Web Content Accessibility Guidelines (WCAG) Overview

 Web Content Accessibility Guidelines (WCAG) is developed through the W3C process in cooperation with individuals and organizations around the world, with a goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.

 The WCAG documents explain how to make web content more accessible to people with disabilities.
 Web “content” generally refers to the information in a web page or web application, including:

 - natural information such as text, images, and sounds

 - code or markup that defines structure, presentation, etc.

 WCAG 2.0 and 2.1

 Content that conforms to WCAG 2.1 also conforms to WCAG 2.0.
 (This is often called “backwards compatible”.)
-Therefore, a website that meets WCAG 2.1 should meet the requirements of policies that reference WCAG 2.0.
+A website that meets WCAG 2.1 should meet the requirements of policies that reference WCAG 2.0.

-WCAG 2.1 will not deprecate or supersede WCAG 2.0.
-Both will be existing standards.
-W3C encourages you to use the most recent version of WCAG when developing or updating accessibility policies.
+WCAG 2.0 and WCAG 2.1 are both existing standards.
+WCAG 2.1 does not deprecate or supersede WCAG 2.0.
+W3C encourages you to use the most recent version of WCAG when developing or updating content or accessibility policies.

 Who WCAG is for

 WCAG is primarily intended for: